ahmadfajar/vue3-mdb-docs/docs/components/alert.md

 **BsAlert** is a component that provides contextual feedback messages for typical user actions with the handful of available and flexible alert messages.
-With the right use of colors, they add some emotional weight to our information, ranging from a simple warning to critical system failure or from an operation success to neutral information.
+With the right use of colors, they add some emotional weight of information, ranging from a simple warning to critical system failure or from an operation success to neutral information.

 </div>